bandanna2k/parkrun-stats/README.md

 # What to run?

+Run InvariantTest package, this makes sure
+    results are in,
+    course are up to date (can causes problems if new courses are not added), parser are working (just encase the webpages have changed)

+Run WeeklyResults.main, this will
-Run MostEvents.main (this will fill a database with all region results from active parkruns)
+    fill a database with all region results from active parkruns fill a database with all region volunteers from active parkruns

-Run Stats.main <date> E.g. java -jar Stats.jar 25/12/2023
+Run Stats.main <date> E.g. java -jar Stats.jar 25/12/2023, this creates
-(this create a Most Events table, and an Attendance table, and output to HTML)
+   a Most Events table,
+   an Attendance table,
+   and output to HTML

 # TODO